geotagx/geotagx-project-template/README.md

 ```

 If you are not installing the requirements in an isolated environment, you will
-need run the previous command as a super-user
+need to run the previous command as a super-user
 ```
 sudo pip install -r requirements.txt
 ```